 11. Halloween II (2009, Theatrical Cut)

 Rob Zombie is one of horror’s most notoriously polarizing filmmakers.
-After being unhappy with his working relationship with the Weinsteins on the 2007 film, Malek Akkad (Moustapha’s son) convinced him to come back for another go with the promise of complete creative control.
-Then, in the edit, they cut his film to ribbons, completely changing the intent of the project.
+After being miserable with his working relationship with the Weinsteins on the 2007 reboot, Malek Akkad (Moustapha’s son) convinced him to come back for another go with the promise of complete creative control.
+Then, in the edit, they cut his movie to ribbons, completely changing the intent of the project.
 Regardless of its butchered nature, Halloween II in its theatrical form is still made up of pieces directed by Rob Zombie, so it’s at the very least interesting.

 Tyler Mane makes for one hell of a Michael Myers.
 He’s a brutal, hulking wanderer who dispatches his enemies with great prejudice.
 As a highlight reel for Michael Myers, Rob Zombie’s Halloween II works.
 Its profane hillbilly horror vibe is hit-or-miss, however, as it seems a lot of what is left in the film is side characters spewing curses or gratuitous nudity.
 This edit makes for a highly entertaining movie with the requisite sleaze that makes for what’s essentially modern-day exploitation.
 At a certain point, the viewing experience begins to feel a little hollow, especially when it comes to the complete gutting of Laurie Strode (Scout Taylor-Compton) in this version.
 Regardless of its missing emotional core, the theatrical cut of Halloween II manages to be much better than a hastily cobbled-together edit should be.